 Hysteroscopy refers to the use of a thin tubular scope that is inserted through the cervix into the uterine cavity.
 The Hysteroscope is small enough that it can fit through the cervix with minimal or no dilation.
-The inside of the uterus is a collapsed cavity, to see inside it is necessary to fill (distend) it with either a liquid or a gas (carbon dioxide) in order to see.
+The inside of the uterus is a collapsed cavity, to see inside it is necessary to fill (distend) it with either sterile liquid in order to see.
 Diagnostic hysteroscopy and simple operative hysteroscopy can usually be done in an office setting.
-More complex operative hysteroscopy procedures are done at the ambulatory surgery center under anesthesia.View through a hysteroscope:
+We are proud to offer hysteroscopy in our office under the care of Board-certified Anesthesiologists.

 View through a hysteroscope: This is a view through a hysteroscope during office hysteroscopy.
 It shows the inside of the inside of a uterus with two myomas (fibroids) on the back wall.
 The top of the uterus is seen and appears normal.
 Myomas (Fibroids) like this can cause severe cramping (dysmenorrhea), heavy menstrual flow (menorrhagia) and bleeding between periods (metrorrhagia.)
 This may be diagnosed by hysteroscopy.

 These types of tumors can be removed using a special kind of hysteroscope called a resectoscope.

 This photograph also taken during office hysteroscopy shows a polyp in the lower part of the uterus.
 This type of polyp often causes bleeding between periods and is easily removed in the office.
 Again, office hysteroscopy allowed quick and accurate diagnosis of the cause of abnormal bleeding.
 The polyp was removed by simple operative hysteroscopy during the same visit.